 - Post Treatment Care

-- Stage I – no joint clicking, no subluxation with the articular cartlidge staying between the condylar head and the articular surfaces during jaw movement.
+- Stage I – no joint clicking, no subluxation with the articular cartilage staying between the condylar head and the articular surfaces during jaw movement.

-- Stage II – intermittant joint clicking usually first thing in the morning.
-These patients often brux (grind their teeth) and develop a night time headache.
+- Stage II – intermittent joint clicking usually first thing in the morning.
+These patients often brux (grind their teeth) and develop nighttime headaches.

 - Stage IIIb – no joint clicking.
 The meniscus is displaced from the lateral pole and does not reduce.
-The mensicus at the medial pole is intacted.
-The patient may have episodes of jaw locking open or closed, however, this stage is usually pain free.
+The meniscus at the medial pole is intact.
+The patient may have episodes of jaw locking open or closed, however, this stage is usually pain-free.

 - Stage IVb – no joint clicking.
 The meniscus is displaced from the condyle at both poles and there is significant deformation of the disc.
 The condyle now functions against the retrodiscal attachment.
 Episodes of pain and locking are common.

 - Stage Va – no joint clicking.
 In this acute stage, the condyle has perforated the retrodiscal tissue and the condyle rests on the skull base.
 This bone-on-bone contact is often very painful and these are the patients who often benefit from surgical intervention.

 - Stage Vb – no joint clicking.
 This chronic stage often follows the acute stage and is relatively pain-free as the body has adapted.
 If a patient can endure the intensely painful Stage Va and arrive at this stage, surgery can be avoided.
 On occasion, the degeneration can follow but in many cases, the patient becomes stable.